 With this model, you should focus on creating your own shoe brand.
 That is, designing, customizing, and manufacturing the shoes from scratch.
 To excel in this entrepreneurial structure, you require the technical capacity, planning, and funding necessary.
 It can be a rather costly and time-consuming way of starting a business.

-Though, good news is that there is a number of companies which can do that for you!
+However, the good news is that there are many companies that can do that for you!

 Dropshipping is the easiest and most convenient business model for selling shoes, especially with limited capital.